A simple and easy recipe for creamy black garlic hummus, with hints of sweetness, nuttiness and umami from the black garlic and white garlic.

 - 1 teaspoon salt (add more if you like your hummus savorier)

 - extra virgin olive oil (to drizzle as garnish)

 - Add water to a pot about half full, and set the stove to medium heat.
 Try to use a large pot, the chickpeas tend to foam up during the boiling process and can easily overflow.
 Wait for the water to boil.

 - Drain the chickpeas from the can, and rinse it out

-- Once the chickpeas have been boiling for 20-25 minutes and are all super soft, drain it and rinse it again with hot water to remove the baking soda.
+- Once the chickpeas have cooked for 20 minutes and are all super soft, drain them and rinse them with hot water to remove the baking soda.

-- Put it in the refrigerator for a firmer hummus consistency, else serve it as is! 🙂
+- Put it in the refrigerator for a firmer consistency.

 - Drizzle some good quality extra virgin olive oil over the hummus and top it with sesame seeds, parsley or smoked paprika and serve it with veggies, fresh pita or pita chips!